 Coaching at Work, Volume 6, Issue 6

 By Ray Freeman Coaches and teachers were among the 135 delegates who flocked to a conference on mindfulness in schools on 30 September in Tonbridge.
-Mark Williams, professor of clinical psychology at the University of Oxford, gave a whistle-stop tour of the physiological and neurological aspects of mindfulness and how it can help people avoid […]
+Mark Williams, professor of clinical psychology at the University of Oxford, gave a whistle-stop tour of the physiological and neurological aspects of mindfulness and how it can help people avoid depression and anxiety, for example, moving from conceptual to direct experience, judging to letting be, and to seeing thoughts as mental events rather than real.
+Professor Felicia Huppert, director of the Well-being Institute at the University of Cambridge, explained the role of mindfulness in the […]

 By Kate McGuire Coaches and clients will be able to cut down on commercial risk through a purpose-built, ground-breaking coaching legal agreement, launched by the European Mentoring & Coaching Council (EMCC) on 22 September in London.
-At the launch, EMCC advisory board member Mike Taylor, who led the design of the Agreement, said it will […]
+At the launch, EMCC advisory board member Mike Taylor, who led the design of the Agreement, said it will help coaches and their clients reduce commercial risk.
+It represents several thousand pounds in free legal advice for EMCC members.
+Endorsed by the EMCC and the Institute of Consulting, and produced with the help of City law firm Osborne Clarke, the Agreement minimises ambiguity and […]

 Liz Hall, Editor